CantaoSu/CantaoSu/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying Voice Technology at the University of Groningen
+- 🔭 I’m currently pursuing a PhD at Utrecht University, focusing on fairness and robustness in NLP
-- 📑 I majored in Korean Language during my bachelor's degree
+- 💻 I previously specialized in Voice Technology at the University of Groningen, combining deep learning with speech processing
-- 👯 I’m looking to collaborate on applying speech technology to healthcare
+- 📑 My academic journey began with a bachelor’s degree in Korean Language and Literature
-- 🤔 I’m helping people visually impaired on **[Be My Eyes](https://www.bemyeyes.com/)** (spread out as you can)
+- 🤔 In my free time, I volunteer with **[Be My Eyes](https://www.bemyeyes.com/)** assisting individuals who are visually impaired by offering real-time guidance through the app
-- 💬 Ask me about speech recognition, speech synthesis, linguistics and speech sounds
+- 💬 Ask me about NLP, LLMs, speech recognition, speech synthesis and linguistics
-- 📫 How to reach me: cantaosu0109@gmail.com
+- 📫 How to reach me: c.su@uu.nl
 - 😄 Pronouns: he/him
 - ⚡ Fun fact about me:
   1) I used to be a professional swimmer for 10 years
-  2) my first job was working as a flight attendant
+  2) my first job was working as a flight attendant and got so much fun there